ChrisDuffley/stationPlaylist/readme.md

 * Control+Shift+X from Studio window: Steps through braille timer settings.
 * Control+Alt+left/right arrow (while focused on a track): Announce previous/next track column.
 * Control+Alt+up/down arrow (while focused on a track): Move to previous or next track and announce specific columns (unavailable in add-on 15.x).
 * Control+NVDA+1 through 0: Announce column content for a specified column.
-Pressing twice will display column information on a browse mode window.
+In Studio, pressing this command twice will display column information on a browse mode window.
-* Control+NVDA+- (hyphen): display data for all columns in a track on a browse mode window.
+* Control+NVDA+- (hyphen in Studio): display data for all columns in a track on a browse mode window.
 * Alt+NVDA+C while focused on a track: announces track comments if any.
 * Alt+NVDA+0 from Studio window: Opens the Studio add-on configuration dialog.
 * Alt+NVDA+- (hyphen) from Studio window: Send feedback to add-on developer using the default email client.